-WelcomeEdgewater stands proud among the first programs that established competitive rowing for high school students in Florida.
-Since our founding 50 years ago by EHS teacher Dennis Kamrad, we have trained athletes to lead their peers both on and off the water compiling a long tradition of excellence in rowing, scholarship and citizenship.
+WelcomeEdgewater Crew stands proud among the first programs that established competitive rowing for high school students in Florida.
+Since our founding 52 years ago by EHS teacher Dennis Kamrad, we have trained athletes to lead their peers both on and off the water compiling a long tradition of excellence in rowing, scholarship and citizenship.

 We invite any student who is eligible to participate in Edgewater High School athletics to give rowing a try.
 Boys and girls of any size are welcome and no athletic experience is required.
-No one is 'cut'; if a student has the determination to train, we make a place for him/her to race.
+No one is 'cut'; if a student has the determination to train, we make a place for him/her on the team to race.

 Rowing operates as a club sport at the high school level; therefore our team gets no dedicated funding from the state, county or school.
 There is a financial obligation to participate, however we give students at least 2 weeks to try our program at no cost, and there are numerous opportunities to generate funds to offset dues and fees.